-For the TICO show, I shot a tad over 7,900 images over 3 days on 2 bodies.
-(7DMKII and 70D) After the first round, I’m down to about 3500 images.
-For the next round of deletions, images that don’t fill the frame as I liked.
-I enjoy showing aircraft as large as possible with little to no negative space around it.
-So, all the images I feel are too small must go.
-You have to find the images that has the spacing that you like.
+For the TICO show, I shot just over 7,900 images over 3 days on 2 bodies.
+And after the first round, I’m down to about 3500 images.
+The next round of deletions are images where the subject(s) are too small for my taste.

-Now, I am down to about 250 images.
-In this round, it’s time to get rid of the multiples or duplicate images that looks the same but shot on different days.
-For instants, Sunday’s weather crapped out and very few Sunday images made the cut.
-Here are two similar shots, the first one is from Friday’s show and the second is from Sunday’s show.
-I feel Friday images are much better than Sundays.
-After this round, my image count should be in the 100 to 120ish range.
+Now I am down to about 250 images.
+In this round, it is time to get rid of the duplicate images that look the same but are shot on different days.
+There is no reason to show multiple images of the same aircraft especially at similar angles.
+This is harder to do if the weather is similar during the duration of an event.
+Sunday the weather crapped out and made this round of deletions much easier.
+There are very few Sunday images that made to cut.
+Here are two sets of duplicate shots, the first one is from Saturday’s show and the second is from Sunday.
+The Saturday image is clearly has better light.
+At the end of this round, my image counts is down to 100-120.